coreyduffy/simple-web-server-python/README.md

 # Simple Web Server

-A simple Python web server implementation.
+A simple Python web server implementation, inspired by https://aosabook.org/en/500L/a-simple-web-server.html.

-The web server will return files that are found from the current director where the server is running.
+The web server will return files that are found from the current directory where the server is running.

 ## Running the server
 You can run the server via the commands below from the project root directory: